Black hole thermodynamics at null infinity. Part 1: Dual Generalized Second Law: The spacetime approach to QFT in curved spacetimes

-In this Appendix we start by presenting the main steps of the procedure of quantization of a field on a spacelike hypersurface, namely, the definition of an invertible symplectic form on the phase space,\footnote{Which, as we just said, is in one to one correspondence with the space of solutions of the equations of motion.} the decomposition of the latter in positive and negative frequency modes with respect to the symplectic inner product and the construction of the general Fock space from the one-particle Hilbert space coming from the positive frequency modes.
-The fundamental observation is however that the fundamental vector space of this construction, namely the space of equation of motions, is related to the space of test-functions (i.e. smooth distributions of compact support) of the spacetime at hand.
-This result will unable us in Appendix \ref{app: AQFT} to define the algebra of observables of a given region of spacetime.
-In the second paragraph we present the quantization of fields on a non-expanding null-hypersurface.
+Given our knowledge on the spacelike case, we present in this Appendix the quantization of fields on a non-expanding null-hypersurface, as complement to Section \ref{sec: quantization}.
 Care has to be taken when translating the spacelike steps to this situation as e.g. the naive definition of the symplectic form yields a (undesirable) degenerate quantity.
-After imposing therefore a slight prescription, we repeat the spacelike steps with an emphasis on the choices one has to make when quantizing a field.
-Indeed, the constructed Hilbert space crucially depends on the choice of positive frequency modes.
-This is a genuine feature of QFT.
-While quantizing a finite amount of degrees of freedom requires no relevant choices when constructing the Hilbert-space (at least if we restrict ourselves to the position and momentum operators),\footnote{The general statement, tamed in the Stone-von Neumann theorem \cite{rosenberg2004selective}, is that for a finite number of degrees of freedom, there is only one unitary equivalent class of Hilbert-spaces one can construct with the canonical procedure.
-Therefore, physics is undistinguishable between two constructions.} in QFT, as we deal with an infinite amount of d.o.f., we can construct non-unitarily related Hilbert spaces.
+After imposing therefore a slight prescription, we obtain the one-particle Hilbert space and the Fock-space.
+As a genuine feature of QFT where infinitely many degrees of freedom are considered, the constructed Hilbert spaces crucially depend on the choice of positive frequency modes.\footnote{The general statement, tamed in the Stone-von Neumann theorem \cite{rosenberg2004selective}, is that for a finite number of degrees of freedom, there is only one unitary equivalent class of Hilbert-spaces one can construct with the canonical procedure.
+Therefore, physics is undistinguishable between two constructions.} We can thus construct non-unitarily related Hilbert spaces.
 This observation is at the heart of the Unruh effect proved in Appendix \ref{app: unruh}.
-We shall see, following Wald \cite{wald1994quantum} that the unavoidable UV and IR divergences of QFT are a guide towards the reduction of the indeterminacy in the choice of Hilbert-space.
-Hereafter, we use the abstract index notation when necessary.
+Following Wald \cite{wald1994quantum}, we explain how the unavoidable UV and IR divergences of QFT are a guide towards the reduction of the indeterminacy in the choice of Hilbert-space.

-As a final remark or disclaimer, we do not pretend in this Appendix to present anything new.
-Our goal is to explain and gather here information which complement the main content of our work.
-Reviews on that topic includes e.g. \cite{wald1994quantum,Jacobson:2003vx}.